 This is great because you don’t have to worry about forgetting to visit Rakuten first.

-With the mobile app, you just shop through the app instead of going to stores in your browser.
+With the mobile apps for iPhone and Android, you just shop through the app instead of going to stores in your browser.
+So you do have to remember to shop in the Rakuten app instead of your browser.

 How many stores?